HewlettPackard/hpegl-metal-terraform-resources/examples/resources/hpegl_metal_image/README.md

 ### Argument Reference

-The available_resources block takes the following arguments.
+The resource block takes the following arguments.

 - `os_service_image_file` - Path to the YAML file containig the OS service image definition.

 ### Attribute Reference

-There are not additinoal attributes.
+There are no additinoal attributes.